collinskrotich/week2IP/README.md

 ## Setup instructions - includes any scripts that need to be run if necessary
 1. Open file on live server/browser to run application
-2. Enter birthday date as prompted.
+2. Enter birthday date & gender as prompted.

 ## BDD
 - The application gives a description of what it does.